| DocumentationOverviewLet's see how KEna looks at startup:

 underscore character prefix for user defined parameters.
 This

-prefix may only be used by developers of KEna program.
+prefix may only be used by developers of KEna program.color - if defined in the library, it is possible to set this

 building blocks of the element.
 Let's see an example, where we used